Missed the Belgian NIS2 Deadline? Your Options

 Yes.
 The CCB Safeonweb @work portal accepts late self-assessments.
 Document the date you started catch-up work, the evidence you collected, and a remediation roadmap with target dates.
 Late submission with a credible plan is a stronger position than no submission.

-What is the difference between the three remediation paths?
+What is the difference between the four remediation paths?

-CyFun BASIC self-assessment (34 controls) is the minimum viable path for important entities — internal review, no external auditor required.
-A CAB audit at IMPORTANT (132 controls) or ESSENTIAL (217 controls) tier is mandatory for essential entities by April 18, 2027 and recommended voluntarily for any entity that wants a defensible certificate.
+CyFun BASIC self-assessment (34 controls) is the minimum viable path for important entities: internal review, no external auditor required.
+A CAB audit at IMPORTANT (133 controls) or ESSENTIAL (218 controls) tier is mandatory for essential entities by April 18, 2027 and recommended voluntarily for any entity that wants a defensible certificate.
 ISO 27001 with a NIS2 Statement of Applicability mapped to CyberFundamentals is recognized by the CCB as an equivalence path for organizations that already hold or are pursuing ISO 27001.
+The fourth path is for essential entities only: if you will not hold an Essential-equivalent assessment by April 18, 2027, the CCB Inspection Service asks for a remediation plan, proof of compliance at CyFun Important-equivalent level plus the measures planned to reach Essential-equivalent by April 18, 2028 (letter NCCA/JK/INS/2026-002 of 11 August 2026).
+The April 18, 2027 deadline itself is unchanged.

 Will my supply chain partners ask for proof?